 Furkan joined Watsi on May 16th, 2015.
 Six years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Furkan's most recent donation traveled 4,600 miles to support Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.
+Furkan's most recent donation traveled 3,100 miles to support Gift, a two-year-old boy from Tanzania, to fund life-changing clubfoot surgery.

 Furkan has funded healthcare for 73 patients in 12 countries.